hlubenow/pygame_experiments/README.md

 ### pygame_experiments

-This directory contains my Pygame experiments.
+This directory contains some Pygame experiments of mine.
 At the moment there are:

 - Horizontal Starfield
 - Vintage Input